-The BLUEMED Initiative was set up in May 2014 in the framework of the European Strategy on Blue Growth.
-Technically, the process started with the endorsement of the BLUEMED Vision Document at the EU Competitiveness Council in December 2014.
-The work carried out by nine European countries (Cyprus, Croatia, France, Greece, Italy, Malta, Portugal, Slovenia and Spain) with the support of the European Commission, led in October 2015 to the signature of the Venice declaration on Mediterranean Sea Cooperation - Launching a Strategic Research Marine and Maritime Research and Innovation Agenda for Blue Growth, the BLUEMED SRIA.
-The Union for Mediterranean Declaration on the Blue Economy, inviting non-EU countries to join the BLUEMED Initiative, was adopted in November 2015.
+The BlueMed Initiative was set up in May 2014 in the framework of the European Strategy on Blue Growth.
+Technically, the process started with the endorsement of the BlueMed Vision Document at the EU Competitiveness Council in December 2014.
+The work carried out by nine European countries (Cyprus, Croatia, France, Greece, Italy, Malta, Portugal, Slovenia and Spain) with the support of the European Commission, led in October 2015 to the signature of the Venice declaration on Mediterranean Sea Cooperation - Launching a Strategic Research Marine and Maritime Research and Innovation Agenda for Blue Growth, the BlueMed SRIA first version.
+The Union for Mediterranean Declaration on the Blue Economy, inviting non-EU countries to join the BlueMed Initiative, was adopted in November 2015.

-The BLUEMED Coordination and Support Action, a project funded by the EC to support the BLUEMED Initiative, started in October 2016.
-As an operative tool, the project set up the

-BLUEMED platforms on "Knowledge", "Economy", "Technology", and "Policy", four transversal thematic fora where country representatives, the National Pivots, meet and interact.
-Established to ensure broad consultation and constant dialogue at Mediterranean and national level, the platforms enhance virtuous relationships among different stakeholders to consolidate the SRIA towards the definition of the Implementation Plan.
+The BlueMed Coordination and Support Action was a project funded by the EC to support the BlueMed Initiative, which started in October 2016.
+As an operative tool, the project set up the BlueMed platforms on "Knowledge", "Economy", "Technology", and "Policy", which were four transversal thematic fora where country representatives, the National Pivots, met and interact.
+Established to ensure broad consultation and constant dialogue at Mediterranean and national level, the platforms enhanced virtuous relationships among different stakeholders in order to consolidate the SRIA towards the selection of key priorities and the definition of the Implementation Plan.

-In April 2017, the BLUEMED high-level conference "A Basin of Research and Innovation for sustainable growth" held in Malta marked a key milestone towards the endorsement, by UfM and EU Member States, of the Valletta Declaration on strengthening Euro-Mediterranean cooperation through Research and Innovation in May 2017.
+In April 2017, the BlueMed high-level conference "A Basin of Research and Innovation for sustainable growth" held in Malta marked a key milestone towards the endorsement, by the Union for the Mediterranean (UfM) and EU Member States, of the Valletta Declaration on strengthening Euro-Mediterranean cooperation through Research and Innovation in May 2017.

-Since February 2018, the Group of Senior Officials BLUEMED Working Group composed by delegates officially appointed by EU and non-EU countries is the BLUEMED Initiative steering body.
+Since February 2018, the Group of Senior Officials BlueMed Working Group composed by delegates officially appointed by EU and non-EU countries is the BlueMed Initiative steering body.